 Fill out the System User Name field, select Regular System User as the System User Role, and click Create System User.

 To import your apps to Facebook Business, navigate to Accounts > Apps.
 Click Add and select Add an app.

 Enter the App ID created from the previous step and click the Add App to continue.

 Click Add Assets, select your app from the list to associate it to the property and click Add.

 Navigate back to System Users, select the user you created, and click Generate New Token.

-Select your app from the list, add read_insights and read_audience_network_insights as the Available Scopes for the token to be generated, and click Generate Token.
+Select your app from the list, add read_audience_network_insights as the Available Scopes for the token to be generated, and click Generate Token.

 Finally, take note of your System User Access Token.